dafky2000/simplectemplate/CONTRIBUTING.md

 ### Running Tests

 simplectemplate utilizes [speck](https://github.com/compiler-dept/speck) for unit tests.
-It is simple and straight forward, please look at example.c for some example implementations.
+It is simple and straight forward, please look at `spec/example.c` for some example implementations.
+All test file and function names should follow the same naming convention `file_name_function_name.c`.

 ```shell
 git clone https://github.com/dafky2000/simplectemplate.git